 What are the career opportunities after the completion of this course?

-Some potential career options for a graduate of this program include the roles titled Mechanical Design Engineer, Noise and Vibration specialist, Mechanical Stress Engineer, or Specialist – IC Engines and Refrigeration.
+Some of the most prominent mechanical engineering career options include Mechanical Design Engineer, Noise and Vibrations Specialist, Mechanical Stress Engineer, IC Engines and Refrigeration Specialist and many more.

 4 Years (8 Semesters)